 Bio

-Born in Alessandria in Italy in 1981, I first began exploring photography as a way of documenting my travels.
-My interest in the medium developed further during my university studies in Italy and abroad, and since then has become for me primarily a way of getting to know people and telling their stories.
+Born in Alessandria, Italy in 1981, I first began exploring photography through travel, and developed a deeper awareness of the medium during my university studies in Italy and abroad.
+Today, photography represents for me above all a way of investigating, reflecting on, and sharing personal experience.

 I am a founding member of Witness Journal, an association that promotes and spreads the culture of photojournalism through an online magazine, educational programs and projects that use photography as a tool for integration and socialization.